eraybasar/pesdk-docs/_quickstarts/cordova.md

 ---
-layout: quickstart
+layout: quickstarts/content
-title: Getting Started with Cordova # title as shown in the menu and
+title: Cordova # title as shown in the menu and
 order: 1
 category:
   - ios # One of the categories